 VIII.
-Our buildings, excepting drill hall, are of brick and stone, were constructed for their present uses, and are heated by hot water, and this fall will be lighted by gas and electricity.
+Our buildings, excepting the drill-hall, are of brick and stone, were constructed for their present uses, are heated by hot water, and are lighted by gas and electricity.

 IX.
-We believe the first duty of a teacher of boys to be the develoment of true manhood, and his principal labor character building, and we work to those ends.
+We believe the first duty of a teacher of boys to be the development of true manhood, and his principal labor character-building, and we work to those ends.